TV Tokyo (ended 2002)

 A fun shojo comedy about the Tokyo kogal culture by Mihona Fujii, Super GALS! is produced by Studio Pierrot, the folks who've done Saiyuki and Great Teacher Onizuka, and later went on to produce the immensely popular Naruto and Bleach anime.

 Also known as: Super GALS!
 Kotobuki Ran Number of Episodes: 52 Originally broadcast in Japan: Spring 2001 – 2002.
-Season 1: Super GALS!
-Season 2: Super GALS 2: The Heart of Shibuya Availability: Both series are officially licensed and are available as Box Sets.
-Season 1 was dubbed into English, and released by ADV Films in 2003-2004.
-Season 2 was originally released by Enoki Films, but is now distributed by Right Stuf with English Subtitles in 2006.
+Availability: The series is officially licensed and is available as a Box Set.
+The first 26 episodes were dubbed into English, and released by ADV Films in 2003-2004.
+Episodes 27-52 were distributed by Right Stuf with English Subtitles in 2006.
+All of the episodes are now being distributed by Right Stuf.
 Manga: GALS! has 10 volumes released in Japan and most of these are now available in the US.
 Rating: This series has not aired on regular US television, but ADV rates this a 15+.
 It's got quite a bit of trash-talking language (like witch with a B, and the S word), bloodless violence (people get into fights, muggings, and crimes), and a few adult situations.
 It'd probably be considered TV-14 if it aired in the US.

 Music Opening Theme: H*I*M Music and Lyrics: Kana Arrangement: Akio Noyama Vocal: dicot Ending Theme: I want to hug you Lyrics: Ikuno Takagi Music & Arrangement: Isao Yoshida Vocal: Jungle Smile